 - Verify your site to prove that you are the owner or an authorized user by first clicking on Manage property next to your website on the GSC dashboard.
 There are multiple ways of verification:

 Google Search Console allows you to:

-- Submit a sitemap to ensure all your web pages are discovered and indexed on Google
+- Submit an xml sitemap to ensure all your web pages are discovered and indexed on Google

 - Discover errors on your website that may be hurting your SEO ranking

 - Monitor your keyword ranking and whether your clicks are increasing or decreasing per keyword